hkjn/lnhw/README.md

 ## Architecture

+- UI layer: what's shown to the user, on both hardware wallet and client app
+- Client app
-- Desktop app running patched c-lightning
+  - Running on desktop app (and possibly mobile in later stage) running patched c-lightning
-  - patched to have the `hsm.c` parts, which handle private key material, done on the hw wallet
+  - c-lightning will be atched to have the `hsm.c` parts, which handle private key material, done on the hw wallet
-- HW wallet running Arduino project
+- hardware wallet running Arduino project

 ## Subtree